Transform Your Space: 20 Best Air-Purifying Plants for You!

 Sunlight: Boston fern likes bright filtered light to grow healthy green fronds.
 Low light will give you sparse fronds, and direct sun can cause sunburn to the fronds.

-Watering: Boston fern likes its soil evenly moist in warmer months.
-Water them when the top of the soil is dry to touch.
+Watering: Boston fern likes its soil to be evenly moist in warmer months.
+Water them when the top of the soil is dry to the touch.

 Keeping the soil dry can lead to the falling of the fronds.
-Therefore, during winter and fall, reduce watering frequency and water only when the soil dries out.
+Therefore, reduce watering frequency during winter and fall and only water them when the soil dries out.

 Fertilizer: Feed your Boston fern with a liquid fertilizer throughout the growing season, once every month.
 Avoid fertilizing during the dormant period.